Why Change Management is Especially Important in Times of Cost-Cutting Programs in Organisations

 What Special Considerations Are Important?

-If there are still doubts, one fact can be kept in mind: The organization needing to implement cost-cutting measures didn’t suddenly arrive in this situation.
+If there are still doubts, one fact can be kept in mind: The organisation needing to implement cost-cutting measures didn’t suddenly arrive in this situation.
 A major factor is very likely the failure to make important decisions in the past.

 In this spirit: The world belongs to the bold.